 Some important information you may find in our policies:

 Students at Tawhai School are expected to maintain high standards of behaviour.
 The school takes a positive approach and rewards students for good behaviour.
 However, where there are repeated misdemeanours it is school policy to notify parents and seek their support in dealing with the inappropriate behaviour.
 This co-operation reinforces the partnership between school and family.
 To learn more about how the Tawhai School manages behaviour, visit the Strategies section of our website.

 Reporting to Parents

 It is important to us that parents are kept informed of their child’s progress while at school.
-This is done by meeting with parents to set individual goals for students, and by written reports and formal interviews during the year.
+This is done by meeting with parents to set individual goals for students, and by learning stories that are uploaded to Educa to provide real time progress throughout the year.
 Parents and teachers are able to meet informally at other times of the year during meet the teacher evenings, sharing activities, sports days and on social occasions.

 We believe that dialogue between teachers and parents should be a continual process and we would contact you if we have a worry or concern about your child.
 It is equally important to us that you too would feel comfortable making contact with us if you have any concerns.
 We need to work together throughout the year to help and monitor your child’s progress and well-being.

 Home learning aims to develop a positive link between home and school.
 The home learning programme is a great way to help students develop independent work skills and routines.
 Programmes will vary from class to class but will focus mainly on reading, spelling and basic facts.
 As children move further up the school they may be asked to complete work that arises from the class programme.
 A copy of the home learning policy can be found on the Schooldocs website.